Akola district: Climate

 Akola district shows a little variation in its climate along the north–south direction.
 Akola district mainly features Tropical Savannah Climate.
 But the Northern parts of the district consisting of hills and mountains that are raised to about 950 to 1000 meters shows a subtropical climate featuring cool winters.
 The summers are extremely hot while the winters are dry and mild to cool as the temperature may drop to or below 2 °C. The district has recorded a minimum temperature of 2 °C while a maximum of 47.7 °C. Akola has recorded a minimum temperature of 11.9 °C in the month of May which is considered to be the hottest month in the state of Maharashtra.

 Demographics

 According to the 2011 census Akola district has a population of 1,813,906, roughly equal to the nation of Kosovo or the US state of Nebraska.
 This gives it a ranking of 262nd in India (out of a total of 640).
 The district has a population density of 321 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 11.6%.
 Akola has a sex ratio of 942 females for every 1000 males, and a literacy rate of 88.05%.
+39.68% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 20.07% and 5.53% of the population respectively.

 Religion

+Hindus are the majority religion.
+Muslims and Buddhists are both substantial minorities with nearly equal populations.
+Muslims are mainly urban while Buddhists are mainly rural.